 The Study Abroad Center includes the Education Abroad Program (EAP) and the International Opportunities Program (IOP).
-Study Abroad Center is a comprehensive resource and counseling center which helps students take advantage of the many worldwide opportunities that exist for study, work, internship, volunteering, research, and noncredentialed teaching which relates to their degree programs at UCI.
+Study Abroad Center is a comprehensive resource and counseling center which helps students take advantage of the many worldwide opportunities that exist for study, work, internship, volunteering, research, and non-credentialed teaching which relates to their degree programs at UCI.

 Professional staff and international peer advisors, who have returned from an IOP or EAP experience, are available to guide students in making appropriate choices of international programs for their educational goals.
-Group and individual advising is available every day that UCI is in session.
+Group and individual advising is available as well as information sessions for their various programs.

-Please refer to the EAP/IOP Preparation Guidelines on the next page.
+Please refer to the EAP/IOP Preparation Guidelines in the next section.

 Monday - Friday 9:00 A.M. - 4:00 P.M.
-1100 Student Services II (across Ring Road from the UCI Bookstore) Phone: (949) 824-6343 Fax: (949) 824-9133 E-mail: studyabroad@uci.edu Web: www.studyabroad.uci.edu
+1100 Student Services II (across Ring Road from the UCI Bookstore)

+Phone: (949) 824-6343Fax: (949) 824-9133

+☑ E-mail: studyabroad@uci.edu☑ www.studyabroad.uci.edu